cthaureaux/BarkBasics/README.md

 # BarkBasics iOS Mobile Application Design

 Welcome to the BarkBasics iOS Mobile Application Design repository.
 This project encompasses the design and prototyping of an intuitive and user-friendly iOS mobile app tailored to dog owners' needs.
-BarkBasics aims to simplify pet ownership by offering features for health management, training tracking, appointment scheduling, alarms, and a community platform.
+BarkBasics aims to simplify pet ownership by offering features for health management, training tracking, and scheduling.

 ## Project Proposal

 BarkBasics is conceived to address the challenges faced by dog owners in managing their pets' well-being, training, and social interactions.
 The project proposal outlines the objectives, scope, and vision for the BarkBasics mobile application.
-You can find the complete project proposal [here](/project-proposal/proposal.pdf).
+You can find the complete project proposal [here](/project-proposal/ProjectProposalThaureaux.pdf).

 ## Project Requirements

 To ensure the successful development of BarkBasics, a set of comprehensive project requirements has been established.
 These requirements serve as a roadmap for the design and development phases, outlining the functionalities, user experience, and technical specifications.
-You can review the project requirements [here](/project-requirements/requirements.pdf).
+You can review the project requirements [here](/project-requirements/ProjectRequirementsThaureaux.pdf).

 ## Low Fidelity Prototypes